nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

         Set previous_pos to pos2.

-    Verify that previous_pos = the prececessor of indexspec.first_index.
+    Verify that previous_pos = the predecessor of indexspec.first_index.

     Return result_idx.